-As has just been shown, the use of natural abundances to determine the bulk and precipitate compositions in neutronirradiated tungsten is inaccurate due to the transmutation of the starting material.
-This is even more evident in reactor cores that have a significant neutron thermal energy component such as that in the HFIR [17] that results in significant transmutation in which Re and Os will be rapidly produced.
-To correct for the non-natural abundances of the matrix elements, detailed inventory calculations were performed in which more than 100 separate isotopes were tracked from the start of the irradiation experiment up to the date of experimental data collection, the simplified results of which are shown in figure 4.
-In these graphs only W, Re, and Os are shown for clarity as these are the primary elements remaining in the material postirradiation.
-The final compositions from the FISPACT-II simulations are also give in table 3 for the primary elements of interest-Re and Os.
-Impurities including O, N, and C were also observed at the same levels as given in table 1, along with some minor transmutation products, e.g. Ta, comprising a total elemental composition excluding W, Re, and Os of 0.16 at.%, i.e. 99.84 at.% of the elemental composition is W, Re, and Os.
+the HFIR [18] that results in significant transmutation in which Re and Os will be rapidly produced.
+To correct for the non-natural abundances of the matrix elements, detailed inventory calculations were performed in which more than 100 separate isotopes were tracked from the start of the irradiation experiment up to the date of experimental data collection, the simplified results of which are shown in Figure 4.
+In these graphs only W, Re, and Os are shown for clarity as these are the primary elements remaining in the material post-irradiation.
+The final compositions from the FISPACT-II simulations are also give in Table 3 for the primary elements of interest - Re and Os.
+Impurities including O, N, and C were also observed at the same levels as given in Table 1, along with some minor transmutation products, e.g. Ta, comprising a total elemental composition excluding W, Re, and Os of 0.16 at.%, i.e. 99.84 at.% of the elemental composition is W, Re, and Os.

-Using the predicted isotopic ratios determined from the inventory calculations, equation (1) was used to deconvolve the peaks in the mass-to-charge-state spectrum and derive bulk and individual precipitate compositions, the results of which
+Using the predicted isotopic ratios determined from the inventory calculations, Equation 1 was used to deconvolve the peaks in the mass-to-charge-state spectrum and derive bulk and individual precipitate compositions, the results of which are shown in Table 3, and in the ternary diagrams shown in Figure 5.